-Refer to Clause 28 of the IEEE 802.3 standard for a full description of the individual timers related to Auto-Negotiation.
+Refer to Clause 28 of the IEEE 802.3u standard for a full description of the individual timers related to Auto-Negotiation.

-5.3.3 Auto-MDIX
+5.3 AUTO-MDIX

-When enabled, this function uses Auto-Negotiation to determine the proper configuration for transmission and reception of data and subsequently selects the appropriate MDI pair for MDI/MDIX operation.
+When enabled, this function utilizes Auto-Negotiation to determine the proper configuration for transmission and reception of data and subsequently selects the appropriate MDI pair for MDI/MDIX operation.
 The function uses a random seed to control switching of the crossover circuitry.
 This implementation complies with the corresponding IEEE 802.3 Auto-Negotiation and Crossover Specifications.

-Auto-MDIX is enabled by default and can be configured through PHYCR (19h) register, bits [15:14].
+Auto-MDIX is enabled by default and can be configured via PHYCR (19h) register, bits [15:14].